Welcome to Aberdeen for a Fairer World.

 For more than 30 years we have been raising awareness, promoting understanding of global concerns and supporting active global citizenship.

-Read our latest annual report here: AFW ABFW01-Charities report – final redacted
+Read our latest annual report, from 2017, here: AFW ABFW01-Charities report – final redacted

 Currently We Are